Exifers/You-Dont-Know-JS/this & object prototypes/ch3.md

 };
 ```

-The constructed form looks like this:

 ```js
 var myObj = new Object();
 myObj.key = value;
 ```

-The constructed form and the literal form result in exactly the same sort of object.
-The only difference really is that you can add one or more key/value pairs to the literal declaration, whereas with constructed-form objects, you must add the properties one-by-one.

-**Note:** It's extremely uncommon to use the "constructed form" for creating objects as just shown.
-You would pretty much always want to use the literal syntax form.
-The same will be true of most of the built-in objects (see below).
+There is no difference in the result.

 ## Type

-Objects are the general building block upon which much of JS is built.
-They are one of the 6 primary types (called "language types" in the specification) in JS:
+There are 6 primary types (called "language types" in the specification) in JS:

 * `string`
 * `number`